Optimized computation of tight focusing of short pulses using mapping to periodic space: Materials and Methods

 It is worth noting that Poisson's equation $\hat{\textbf{k}}\cdot\hat{\textbf{E}}=0$ is not satisfied here automatically but maintained approximately.
-This may lead to the appearance of static electric fields that arise from a spurious charge associated with either the initial field state or accumulated computational errors (in case of computations with non-zero current).
-Applying the related adjustment we obtain (for more details see \cite{vay.jcp.2013} or section 6.2 in \cite{gonoskov.phd.2013}):
+This may lead to the appearance of static electric fields that arise from a spurious charge associated with either the initial field state or accumulated computational errors (in case of computations with nonzero current). {To correct for this, we need to subtract the longitudinal component of electric field $\hat{\textbf{k}}(\hat{\textbf{k}}\cdot\hat{\textbf{E}})$ from the initial electric field $\hat{\textbf{E}}$ once, before the simulation starts (for more details see \cite{vay.jcp.2013} or Section 6.2 in~\cite{gonoskov.phd.2013}).
+This will ensure that Poisson's equation is satisfied throughout the simulation and that the corresponding term in Equation~(\ref{eq:PSATD_E}) vanishes.
+However, to make our solver capable of handling continuous sources, and to avoid the accumulation of numerical errors due to imperfect satisfaction of the continuity equation in nonvacuum simulations (beyond the scope of this article), we carry out this adjustment at each iteration:}

 As our implementation follows that referred to as PSATD in Ref.~\cite{vay.jcp.2013}, we adopt the same terminology for our spectral solver.